jcoleman45/6300test/Project2/TeamDesign/design-discussions.md

 - Elimination of classes available in the standard library
 - The implementation level attributes are not shown in the design diagrams.
 Ex – Lists etc…
 - The design is simplified to only include the requirements.
 Addition of domain knowledge and features can be done once the base application is ready
+-	We need focus on the structure of the system, rather than the implement details
+-	For teamwork, it was difficult to find a common design; but we initially set a design and the rest of the team members gave feedback on the common design